Home

 In 1933, Elizabeth received property from R.J. and Ada Mayle in the Knotts District of Barbour County.
 Thirteen years later, in 1946, the Minards deeded to the United States government "the perpetual right to flood via the Tygard River Reservoir Dam" and clear six acres of this land for construction, operation and maintenance of the dam and reservoir.

 Tillison outlived her by five years, and died at the age of 79 on Feb.
 3, 1973 in the Broaddus Hospital.
-He was laid to rest in the Mayle Cemetery, following a funeral service led by Rev. Franklin Peoples.
+He was laid to rest in the Mayle Cemetery, following a funeral service led by Rev. Dr. J. Franklin Peoples of the Methodist Church on Chestnut Ridge.